co822ee/expanse_multiyear/README.md

 Version 0.1.0

-This is a place to explore spatio-temporal modelling for multiple years at an annual and subannual scale
+This is a place to explore spatio-temporal modelling for multiple years at an annual scale

 ## Project organization